jimmelman/markdown-cv/index.md

 6 week release cycles

-Designed, developed and implemented the database schema and access layer (java) for a Vodacom Tasmania lucky draw system.

 Highlights include the opportunity to travel to Tanzania and the Democratic Republic of Congo to oversee upgrades.

 Received “Top Performer for 2007” at the company awards night.